 However, if you find yourself on American Airlines' routine connecting flights from Anchorage through Chicago's O'Hare Airport, you may want to consider one of Citibank's AAdvantage credit cards.
 Citibank offers a few airline credit cards that earn miles under the AAdvantage program, with annual fees ranging from $50 up to $450 and with perks to match.

 Many travelers also enjoy the flexibility of earning rewards points on travel credit cards that don't require loyalty to any specific airline.
-The Capital One Venture Card lets you earn up to two miles for every dollar you spend.
-You can redeem those miles for statement credits on any of your travel related purchases, including hotel stays and car rentals.
+You can usually redeem those miles for statement credits on any of your travel related purchases, including hotel stays and car rentals.

 - I use the Southwest Rapid Rewards Visa for personal and business flights.
 For everything else, I use Visa US Bank Flexperks card.
 I pay off my bill every month, have good credit and I fly a lot.
 Is there a reason I should switch from US Bank Flexperks to a difference rewards card such as American Express?

 - Can you recommend a good card for visiting or living outside of the U.S.A.?
 Can I avoid foreign transaction fees?
 Will my information be safe?